CMakePP/CMaize/docs/source/apis/cpp_cmake_helpers.rst

    script mode.
 Unlike ``_cpp_run_sub_build`` the caller of the function is not required to have created a CMake script ahead of time, nor will this call make things like a CMake cache.
 On the other hand, CMake functions are restricted to those available in scripting mode.
+The other big difference between this and ``_cpp_run_sub_build`` is that the CMake command run is allowed to fail.

   :param cmd: The actual command to be run.
   :param out: Specifies the identifier that should hold all printing output.